The Best Amount of Mutual Funds for Diversification

 While it is possible to invest in just one fund, investors are wise to construct their own portfolio and manage it according to their specific needs.
 You can take advantage of years of portfolio theory to build a portfolio that is diversified and suited to you personally.

-Fortunately, this portfolio theory can be simplified into what is called a common and time-tested portfolio design called Core and Satellite.
-This structure is just as it sounds: You begin with the "core," which will usually be a large-cap stock index fund, that which represents the largest portion of your portfolio and build around the core with the "satellite" funds, which will each represent smaller portions of your portfolio.
+Fortunately, this portfolio theory can be simplified into what is called a common and time-tested portfolio design called core and satellite.
+This structure is just as it sounds: You begin with the "core," which will usually be a large-cap stock index fund, which represents the largest portion of your portfolio and build around the core with the "satellite" funds, which will each represent smaller portions of your portfolio.

-Here is an example of a core and satellite portfolio that is appropriate for a long-term investor with moderate (medium) risk tolerance (the asset allocation is 65% Stocks, 30% Bonds, 5% Cash/MMKT):
+Here is an example of a core and satellite portfolio that is appropriate for a long-term investor with moderate (medium) risk tolerance (the asset allocation is 65% stocks, 30% bonds, 5% cash/money market):

 10% Small-cap stock